 It filters properties in the Properties window to omit those that are not available in the targeted version.

 It filters menu options to omit options that are not available in the targeted version.

 For builds, it uses the version of the compiler and the compiler options that are appropriate for the targeted version.

 Framework targeting does not guarantee that your application will run correctly.
 You must test your application to make sure it runs against the targeted version.
 You cannot target framework versions that are earlier than the .NET Framework 2.0.

 Select a target framework version

-When you create a project, select the target .NET Framework version in the New Project dialog box.
+When you create a project, select the target .NET Framework version after you select a project template.
 The list of available frameworks includes the installed framework versions that are applicable to the selected template type.
 For template types that don't require .NET Framework, for example .NET Core templates, the Framework drop-down list is hidden.

 In an existing project, you can change the target .NET Framework version in the project properties dialog box.
 For more information, see How to: Target a version of the .NET Framework.